Employee Benefit Claims & Servicing

 - Confirmation of the employee's category of benefit;

-- Original marriage certificate or civil partnership document (if applicable);
+- A copy of the marriage certificate or civil partnership document (if applicable);

 - Proof of financial dependency (if applicable);

-- Birth certificates in respect of all annuitants (if applicable);
+- A copy of birth certificates in respect of all annuitants (if applicable);

 - Proof of earnings (depending on the definition of scheme salary we may require a copy of the P60, a payslip or other evidence as appropriate);

-- We will require an original death certificate; only if
+- We will require a copy of the death certificate, only if:

 - You are submitting a claim for death benefits within 10 days of the death being registered;